asbott/jamgine/README.md

-# Jamgine
+# Introduction

 My personal sandbox/portfolio.

 I cannot offer you a fancy paper or fancy numbers in my CV, but I can offer  you quality software in a jungle of terrible software getting worse by each passing day.

 This project is meant to showcase the real fruits of my efforts and competence in software.

+However, if you're not here as a recruiter, feel free to use anything you see.
+The goal is for everything to be self-contained with the only dependencies being part of the odin standard/vendor packages.
+Features are designed to be modular, so if you only want to use a single or a couple modules from this library that shouldn't be a problem.
+See [examples](/examples).

+# Jamgine

+This project can be summarized as a self-contained realtime graphical application engine, mainly designed for video games.

 Everything is made from scratch with one temporary external dependency being shaderc.
+I am currently working on my own glsl to SPIR-v compiler.

 Except for shaderc binaries, there are some unimplemented unix functions needed to compile on unix systems (osext/linux).